Alondra Tapia: 2024

 Tapia signed with the Peruvian League club Deportivo Géminis, she partnered with fellow Dominicans Florangel Terrero and Lisvel Elisa Eve, leading her team attack during the season, finishing league's Best Scorer with 474 points. and winning the bronze medal with her club.

-On 15 June, playing in Hong Kong the third week of the FIVB Nations League, Tapia became one of the four players that have scored 37 points match, during a 5-setter 2-3 defeat against Bulgaria.
+On 15 June, playing in Hong Kong the third week of the FIVB Nations League, Tapia became one of the four players that have scored 37 points match, during a 5-setter 2–3 defeat against Bulgaria.
 Her team would end up in eleventh place, not qualifying for the final round.
-She played the NORCECA Final Six in the Dominican Republic winning the golden medal and the and Best Opposite invidual award.
+She played the NORCECA Final Six in the Dominican Republic winning the golden medal and the Best Opposite individual award.

 She was part of the Dominican Republic national team that finished eight, losing 0–3 to Brazil in the quarterfinals of the 2024 Summer Olympics.
 Tapia played the senior Pan-American Cup in Mexico, were her national team lost 0-3 the bronze medal match to Colombia, ending in fourth place.
 During the U23 Pan-American Cup played in Mexico, her home team won the silver medal after losing 1-3 the gold medal match to Cuba, even though, she led her team with 25 points and she was awarded tournament's Best Opposite.
 They also won a berth for the 2025 Junior Pan American Games.

 When Cuban/Turkish player Melissa Vargas decided to play with Fenerbahçe Opet, her Chinese club Tianjin Bohai Bank from the Chinese Volleyball Super League decided to sign Tapia in replacement.
-With this club she went to the 2024 FIVB Club World Championship were her team settled with the silver medal, after losing 0-3 to the Italian Prosecco Doc Imoco Conegliano in the gold medal match.
+With this club she went to the 2024 FIVB Club World Championship were her team settled with the silver medal, after losing 0–3 to the Italian Prosecco Doc Imoco Conegliano in the gold medal match.

 2025

 In February, she was transferred to the Russian PARI Super League with Lokomotiv Kaliningrad.
 She later expressed how welcomed she felt with Kaliningrad and that she already knew how strong the Russian championship was.
 Tapia debuted in the last match of the regular season, a victory over the Krasnodar club.
-She win the Russian championship, when her club defeated 3-2 to Dynamo-Ak Bars Kazan.
+She win the Russian championship, when her club defeated 3–2 to Dynamo-Ak Bars Kazan.
 They later won the Russian Cup, also defeating Dynamo-Ak Bars Kazan.
 The club thanked Tapia announcing her departure soon after it.

 She played the FIVB Nations League, but her national team ended up in 12th place and could not make it to the final round with 5 victories and 13 points.

-Playing in Asunción, Paraguay, Tapia won the Junior Pan Am Games bronze medal, defeating 1-3 to Argentina in their final match.
+Playing in Asunción, Paraguay, Tapia won the Junior Pan Am Games bronze medal, defeating 1–3 to Argentina in their final match.
 She was named tournament's Best Scorer.

+2026

+Tapia won the gold medal at the 2026 Central American and Caribbean Games with her national team, the seventh consecutive for her home country.